 Form 945.
-File Form 945.
-Annual Return of Withheld Federal Income Tax, to report income tax withheld from nonpayroll distributions or payments, including pensions, annuities, IRAs, gambling winnings, and backup withholding.
+File Form 945, Annual Return of Withheld Federal Income Tax, to report income tax withheld from nonpayroll distributions or payments, including pensions, annuities, IRAs, gambling winnings, and backup withholding.

-Form 965, Form 965-A, and Form 965-B. See Form 965, Inclusion of Deferred Foreign Income Upon Transition to Participation Exemption System; Form 965-A, Individual Report of Net 965 Tax Liability; and Form 965-B, Corporate and Real Estate Investment Trust (REIT) Report of Net 965 Tax Liability and Electing REIT Report of 965 Amounts; and their respective instructions, for more information.
+Form 965-A, and Form 965-B. See Form 965-A, Individual Report of Net 965 Tax Liability; and Form 965-B, Corporate and Real Estate Investment Trust (REIT) Report of Net 965 Tax Liability and Electing REIT Report of 965 Amounts; and their respective instructions, for more information.